We had a four days vacation to Malaysia once. It was a short but a much awaited and required trip for my husband.And what about me?

 To be honest – not really.Why?
 This is because I am basically a very lazy person who prefers to be within the comfort zone at home rather than exploring new places(I am stupid, but can’t help).
 Among all the manufacturing defects within me , this attitude of ‘I am going to stay at home’ is something which has always bothered my friends and family.

-Anyway, coming to the trip, our halt in Malaysia was Cameron Highlands, a small hill station flourished with natural beauty.It took us almost five hours’ bus journey to reach Cameron Highlands from Kuala Lumpur.Thank God, I took pills to avoid feeling nausea(this is another reason why I don’t like travelling).We planned to spend one and a half day there.It was raining heavily when our bus stopped in the Highlands.The weather was cold yet comfortable, a good change from the constant hot and humid climate we experienced in Singapore.
+Anyway, coming to the trip, our halt in Malaysia was Cameron Highlands, a small hill station flourished with natural beauty.It took us almost five hours bus journey to reach Cameron Highlands from Kuala Lumpur.Thank God, I took pills to avoid feeling nauseous (another reason why I don’t like travelling).We planned to stay one and a half day there.It was raining heavily when our bus stopped in the Highlands.The weather was cold yet comfortable, a good change from the constant hot and humid climate we experience in Singapore.

 ‘Where are you originally from?’my husband asked Mr. Perumal.

 ‘My forefathers had roots back in Tamil Nadu, India whereas I am born and brought up in Johor Bahru, Malaysia.
-I came to Cameron Highlands way back in 1980s and gradually bought a cab to earn a living,’ he replied.
+I came to Cameron Highlands way back in 1980s and bought a cab later on to earn a living,’ he replied.

 ‘When did you last visit India?’
 I asked him.

 ‘What do you do to spend free time here?
 Do you watch movies?’

 ‘No, Muslim influence doesn’t allow to have movie theatres here.
 However, people watch movies in internet.Whenever I want to take a vacation ,I go to Bali or Thailand.’